- Travel and Places»

 1. Spend the Afternoon at Hatfield House

-Queen Elizabeth I lived in the Old Palace at Hatfield House for 3 years and was seated beneath a tree in the gardens when she heard she was to take the throne in 1558.
-A larger, Jacobean house was built in the grounds by the First Marquis of Salisbury, and the family still live here over 400 years later.
+Queen Elizabeth I lived in the Old Palace, which is now within the grounds of Hatfield House, for 3 years and was seated beneath a tree in the gardens when she heard she was to take the throne in 1558.
+A larger, Jacobean house was built in the grounds in 1611 by the First Marquis of Salisbury, and the family still live here today over 400 years later.

 Hatfield House is open to visitors between April and October.
 As well as the house itself, there is a large park, formal gardens, plus a children’s farm too.
 There's a lovely courtyard area beside the Old Palace which is accessible without an entrance fee.
 Pop along to the courtyard for its restaurant, coffee shop, gift shop, pottery barn, bridal shop and antiques loft.